kaidokert/catapult/docs/how-to-write-metrics.md

    unitted number.
 This is only to allow Histograms in other parts of the trace viewer to display number sample diagnostics more intelligently than GenericSet can.
-If a metric wants to display number sample diagnostics intelligently, then it should use RelatedHistogramMap; if it does not want to monitor changes in those numbers, then the TBM2 maintainers can add a HistogramDiagnostic that supports merging.
+If a metric wants to display number sample diagnostics intelligently, then it should use Breakdown and RelatedNameMap.

 ### Reserved Names